Cholesterol

 Our Methylation Report and APOE Report are useful in the context of high cholesterol – (sub-optimal/ low Methylation can contribute to this (so the Methylation test can help to improve this), and the APOE can inform how we process it (transport cholesterol).

 There are a number of reasons why your cholesterol could be high.
 Familial Hypercholesterolemia is due to inheritance of certain genetic SNPs.
-Unfortunately this isn't a test that we do - as it requires testing requires deep analysis of a few specific genes & SNPs including rare variants which occur in less than1% of the population.
-There is a test company in the UK that can do this for you (you may need a practitioner), details below, but before embarking on that, we would recommend finding out if other members of your family also have high cholesterol.
+Unfortunately this isn't a test that we do as it requires testing requires deep analysis of a few specific genes and SNPs including rare variants which occur in less than 1% of the population.

 Apart from FHC, high cholesterol could be due to more common genetic SNPs interacting with environmental aspects such as stress and nutrition – including foods that might be considered generally healthy but that your body doesn't process as well, and/ or increased need for nutrients such as vitamins to support the processing of these nutrients.
 We recommend that everyone starts with the Nutrient Core Report to assess their essential nutrient needs, and then you could consider adding other reports.